If you feel unsafe for any reason, please call 911 or your local emergency number.

 Not because connection is unwanted.

-But because separation is forming.
+But because separation is beginning.

 Autonomy begins here.